This blog is a companion to the Database of Volunteers of Essendon and Flemington

 For a listing of her philanthropic work, see the Australian Women's Register

 Jane McMillan and Pattie Deakin (in a hat) with the volunteers of the Soldiers’ Refreshment Stall.
+The conditions are fairly rudimentary with a caanvas awning and the windowhatches the only shelter in the event of rain.
 Photo: Voluntary War Workers Record, Australian Comforts Fund, 1918.

 Vera Deakin and the Red Cross, by Carole Woods, was published by the Royal Historical Society of Victoria in 2020.
 While reading this book I was interested in the reference to the Anzac Buffet, and most particularly just exactly where it was in St Kilda Road.
 It required a little bit of digging, but now I know.